applied-geodesy/jag3d/README.md

 System requirements
 -------------------
-JAG3D is written in the platform-independent programming language Java and, therefore, the software is runnable at each platform and operation system that provides a Java Runtime Environment and the [JavaFX](https://openjfx.io).
-JAG3D requires at least JRE version of Java SE 9.0, which can be found for several platforms at Oracles [download page](https://java.oracle.com) or at the [OpenJDK](https://openjdk.java.net)-project pages.
+JAG3D is written in the platform-independent programming language Java and, therefore, the software is runnable at each platform and operation system that provides a Java Runtime Environment (JRE) and the [JavaFX](https://openjfx.io).
+JavaFX is included to the provided bundles.
+Moreover, the windows download package of JAG3D contains [OpenJDK](https://openjdk.java.net).
+For that reason, neither Java nor the platform dependent FX extension must be provided by the windows operating system.
+To run JAG3D on other platforms such as Linux or MacOS, the platform dependent JRE must be installed at the operating system.
+The JRE can be found for several platforms at Oracles [download page](https://java.oracle.com) or at the [OpenJDK](https://openjdk.java.net)-project pages.

 Support and Installation